 Paolini’s books got a lot of flack back in the day for being Lord of the Rings/Star Wars rip-offs – and there’s probably a lot of merit there.
 But, hey, the books were fun, and they left young readers wishing they had dragons themselves.

 And not only that but these books were mega hits.
 The first book was the third best-selling children’s book of 2003, right behind J.K.
 Rowling and Lemony freakin’ Snicket.
 The movie was shaping up to be big too.
-Jeremy Irons was attached to play Obi-Brom Kenobi.
+The Eragon movie cast had at least one big name: Jeremy Irons was attached to play Obi-Brom Kenobi.

 Need I say more?

 It goes without saying that movie execs and fans both expected the film to kick off a mega-franchise.
 But with those high expectations came high disappointment.

 Let’s start with the lesser of the cinema sins — the movie poster.

 Look, there’s nothing inherently terrible about the poster.
 Is it a gorgeous work of art like the Interstellar poster — or even the Hunger Games posters?